Equivariant Trees and Partition Complexes: Introduction

 \begin{theorem}[\cref{fixedptrel}, \cref{notIsovariantContractible}, \cref{EqTreesHType}] Let $A$ be a finite $G$-set and $\downarrow^G_H \!A$ be the restriction of $A$ to an $H$-set for $H\leq G$.
 Then

 is non-contractible only if $\downarrow^G_H\!
 A\cong_G \coprod_{i=1}^n H/K$ for some $K\leq H$. \end{theorem}

-This question was also addressed by Arone and Brantner \cite{AroneBrantner}, and some of our results in \cref{sec:PA homotopy} recover some of theirs, although our proofs are different.
+This question was also addressed by Arone and Brantner \cite{AroneBrantner}, and some of our results in \cref{sec:PA homotopy} recover some of theirs, although with different proofs.
 The second question is the computation of the homology groups of spaces of trees.
 In the classical setting, Robinson \cite{robinson:2004} showed that these groups are related to the Lie algebra operad via a twisted action of the integral sign representation of $\Sigma_n$.
-We obtain an analogous result for our ``less equivariant'' $G$-trees by considering instead the integral sign representation of $G$.
+We obtain an analogous result for our ``less equivariant'' $G$-trees by considering the integral sign representation of $G$.